kmafeni04/http-nelua/README.md

 #### nttp.Config

-Defaults are only set if the server is instantiated with [nttp.Server.new](#httpservernew)
+Defaults are only set if the server is instantiated with [nttp.Server.new](#nttpservernew)
 - port: The port you want the server to run on, default is `8080`
 - bind_host: The interface the server will bind to, default is `0.0.0.0`
 - secret: This is used to sign your session, default is `please-change-me`
-- session_name: Name of cookie used to store the session, default is `http_session`
+- session_name: Name of cookie used to store the session, default is `nttp_session`
-- log: This determines whether the server will log the request information to the console, default is [nttp.TriBool](#httptribool).NULL
+- log: This determines whether the server will log the request information to the console, default is [nttp.TriBool](#nttptribool).NULL

 ```lua
 local nttp.Config = @record{